 is committed to developing a caring and supportive culture.
-As such, CMU has partnered with Campus Clarity and LawRoom, online education providers, to educate members of the university community about sexual misconduct.
+As such, CMU provides training through Everfi, online education providers who utilize evidence based research, to educate members of the university community about sexual and gender-based misconduct.

 Faculty, Staff & Student Programs

 CMU is preparing to launch new and revised online training for faculty, staff and student in fall 2020.